1-800-275-4279

 The Causes and Risk Factors for Spinal Injury

-You’re likely familiar with the risks and causes of a certain type of injury that can greatly reduce one’s ability to move freely: spinal injuries.
-These can be caused by both sudden, traumatic events, such as car accidents, or by repetitive stress and strain, such as prolonged bad posture.
+You’re likely familiar with the risks and causes of a type of injury that can greatly reduce one’s ability to move freely: spinal injuries.
+These can be caused by sudden, traumatic events, such as car accidents, or by repetitive stress and strain, such as prolonged bad posture.

 Here are the three primary risk factors for spinal injury: